hackclub/hackclub/workshops/flappy_learning/README.md

 ```

 Then we will create a neuron preceptor network.
 And we will set the population of the baby bird to learn to 50.
 You can tweak the network of course, but I recommending it as [2, [2], 1] or [4, [4], 1].

+_Neuron Preceptor is a network design of the brain of the Machine Learning, similar to human that have its brain cell that united to be a network that is called brain_

 ```js
 var start = function(){